pure-data/externals-howto/README.rst

 a signal-external: xfade~
 =========================

-Signal classes are normal Pd-classes, that offer additional methods for signals.
+Signal classes are normal Pd classes, that offer additional methods for signals.

 All methods and concepts that can be realized with normal object classes can therefore be realized with signal classes too.